blueOkiris/aios-theme/README.md

-# aios-themer
+# aios-theme

 ## Description

-aios-themer provides a systemd timer that will try to install initial theme files for nvim, zsh, i3, and xfce4-panel if they do not exist already.
+aios-theme provides a systemd timer and bash script that will try to install initial theme files for nvim, zsh, i3, and xfce4-panel if they do not exist already, along with default AppImages.